I am an evolutionary ecologist with background in both ecology and molecular biology, and a taste for statistics.

 I started teaching in 2004 as a teaching assistant, and have since held various positions and taught at various levels (from bachelor to doctoral courses), and on a broad range of topics (from plant biology to behavioural ecology).

-As an associate professor in France I developed from scratch a course in general ecology including field and lab courses.
+As an associate professor I developed from scratch and coordinated a practice-oriented course in general ecology.
 I also taught in behavioural ecology, parasitology and human evolutionary biology.

-During my time in Bergen I have been responsible for teaching various topics in ecology, evolutionary biology, and parasitology.
+During my time in Bergen I have supervised 2 PhD students and 4 MSc students.
+I have also taught in ecology, evolutionary biology, and parasitology courses.

-I have also been teaching natural & sexual selection, adaptive evolution and Darwin's biography to Humanities students at the Centre for Women and Gender Studies.
+I taught about natural & sexual selection, adaptive evolution, and Darwin's biography to Humanities students at the Centre for Women and Gender Studies.

-Currently I am working part-time as a researcher at the Centre of Excellence in Biology Education (bioCEED), focusing on the benefits of practice-based learning.
+I am also collaborating on the PRIME project within the Centre of Excellence in Biology Education (bioCEED), researching on the benefits of practice-based learning.

 Supervision of PhD students